armpitMFG/OSSM-Parts/OSSM v2.x AIO Motor Head Mod/README.md

 ### Choose a cover based on what size capacitor you have
 - Cover - Default
   - Up to 12mm diameter
-- Cover - Extra Clearance
+- Cover - Extra Clearance (This is the recommended default cover)
   - Up to 18mm diameter